rich-dobbs-13440/astutus/README.rst

 .. code-block:: text

-    pip install -U astutus
+    pip install -U astutus --pre

-At this time, this code is Alpha quality, having only been used on the development machine.
+Please note the use of **--pre** option.
+With the current build automation, the packages published to PyPI are all marked as alpha.

 Technologies